Getting Your Calgary Home Renovation Ready- Everything You Need To Know

-While the visualization portion of a project is something many begin on their own, having the input of a professional at this phase can be really helpful (as it allows you to know when your dreams are not possible because of the structural, budget or zoning restrictions).
+While the visualization portion of a project is something, many begin on their own, having the input of a professional at this phase can be helpful (as it allows you to know when your dreams are not possible because of the structural, budget or zoning restrictions).

 Step 2: Homework.

 However, if your DIY spirit is strong, you need to look into several things.
 First, you need to determine if your project will affect the structure or layout of the building or if it’s all cosmetic (non-structural) upgrades.
 If you plan on renting, you will need to know the extra rules for creating a secondary or revenue suite in your home.
-In addition, exterior elements require following separate guidelines.
-You may have restrictive covenants, or clauses that limit what can and cannot be done, in your land title.
-This is the most confusing part of the process, but the Calgary Permit Office is actually pretty helpful in these circumstances.
+Also, exterior elements require separate guidelines.
+You may have restrictive covenants or clauses that limit what can and cannot be done, in your land title.
+This is the most confusing part of the process, but the Calgary Permit Office is pretty helpful in these circumstances.